Danny123456789121/graphrag-businessqa-evaluation/input_references/Strategic perspectives of corporate sustainability management to develop a sustainable organization.md

 # Example 2a:

 Energy savings can be achieved in operations or higher margins can be gained by focusing on organic food.
-These so-called win-win situations can be verified by examining the ensuing reductions in costs and environmental impact (e.g., where less energy is used to heat a building).
+These so-called win-win-situations can be verified by examining the ensuing reductions in costs and environmental impact (e.g., where less energy is used to heat a building).

 Freeman points out the important role that stakeholders play in long-term company success (Freeman, 1984).
 Stakeholders may support or hinder the implementation of corporate strategies (Michelon et al., 2012).
 A credible CSR policy allows a company to expand its operations without incurring stakeholder resistance (i.e., on the part of neighbors, NGOs, or society, in general).
 It is, therefore, important that sustainability management policies are perceived as being legitimate and worthwhile.

 # Proposition 2b:

-When embarking on corporate sustainability, improving the legitimacy and public and stakeholder perceptions with regard to acceptability of company activities is likely to generate economic benefits.
+When embarking on corporate sustainability, improving public and stakeholder perceptions with regard to acceptability of company activities is likely to generate economic benefits.

 # Example 2b: